philou/philou.github.com/_posts/2020-05-15-3-long-term-benefits-of-mob-programming-that-make-it-cost-effective.markdown

 {% assign figure_path="/imgs/2020-05-15-3-long-term-benefits-of-mob-programming-that-make-it-cost-effective/solo-vs-mob-task-switching-small.jpg" | absolute_url %}

-{% assign figure_alt="Colored boxes showing the task swiching occuring in a team working as solo developers compared to the same team working as a mob.
-We can see that a lot less context swiches occur during the mob" %}
+{% assign figure_alt="Colored boxes showing the task-switching occurring in a team working as solo developers compared to the same team working as a mob.
+We can see that a lot less context-switches occur during the mob" %}

 {% capture figure_caption %}
 By [Philippe Bourgau]({{site.url}}), under [CC BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/), [high resolution image]({{site.url}}/imgs/2020-05-15-3-long-term-benefits-of-mob-programming-that-make-it-cost-effective/solo-vs-mob-task-switching.png)